best-practicers/reviews/reviews/NFTTrader/Access.md

 ## Summary

-- Contracts implement a OpenZeppelin Ownable along with a custom Pausable which inherits from OpenZeppelin ownable.
+- Contracts implement OpenZeppelin Ownable along with a custom Pausable which inherits from OpenZeppelin ownable.
 - Owner on contracts has the ability to set possibly malicious dapps addresses which could be an attack vector.
 Owner on contracts must be trusted.
 - Guards don't exist to prevent transfers to the burned address on some functions